KennethTM/FluxBandit/README.md

 2. Download this repository as a '.zip' file and run in e.g. RStudio.
 Make sure to have the required packages installed.

+Try out the functionality using the two files provided in the 'demo/' folder.

 ### Contact

 Kenneth Thorø Martinsen (kenneth2810@gmail.com)